-The Control of Substances Hazardous to Health Regulations 2002 (COSHH) aim to protect workers and others from the harmful health effects of substances used at work.
+The Control of Substances Hazardous to Health Regulations 2002 (COSHH 2002) aim to protect workers and others from the harmful health effects of substances used at work.

-These hazardous substances can be used directly in work activities (e.g. adhesives, paints, cleaning agents); or be generated during work activities (e.g. fumes from soldering and welding); or comprise naturally occurring substances (e.g. grain dust and microorganisms).
-They can take many forms including; chemical, fumes, dusts, vapours, mists, gases ect.
+These hazardous materials in the workplace are substances that can be used directly in work activities (e.g. adhesives, paints, cleaning agents), be generated during work activities (e.g. fumes from soldering and welding), or comprise naturally occurring substances (e.g. grain dust and microorganisms).
+Hazardous materials in the workplace can take many forms, including; chemical hazards in the workplace, fumes, dust, vapours, mists, gases etc.

-To comply with Control of Substances Hazardous to Health (COSHH) you must:
+To comply with the Control of Substances Hazardous to Health (COSHH 2022), you must:

 - Assess the risks